How to invest in your 60s

 If you’re finding that you don’t quite have the savings you hoped for, it may be worth considering investing in a stocks and shares ISA alongside your pension.

-If you are looking to make investments, consider lower-risk options, such as:
+If you’re looking to make investments and are worried about losses, consider lower-risk options, such as:

 1. Bonds